savbell/whisper-writer/README.md

   - `compute_type`: The compute type to use for the local Whisper model.
 [More information on quantization here](https://opennmt.net/CTranslate2/quantization.html).
 (Default: `default`)
   - `condition_on_previous_text`: Set to `true` to use the previously transcribed text as a prompt for the next transcription request.
 (Default: `true`)
   - `vad_filter`: Set to `true` to use [a voice activity detection (VAD) filter](https://github.com/snakers4/silero-vad) to remove silence from the recording.
 (Default: `false`)
+  - `model_path`: The path to the local Whisper model.
+If not specified, the default model will be downloaded.
+(Default: `null`)

 #### Recording Options
 - `activation_key`: The keyboard shortcut to activate the recording and transcribing process.
 Separate keys with a `+`.
 (Default: `ctrl+shift+space`)
+- `input_backend`: The input backend to use for detecting key presses. `auto` will try to use the best available backend.
+(Default: `auto`)
 - `recording_mode`: The recording mode to use.
 Options include `continuous` (auto-restart recording after pause in speech until activation key is pressed again), `voice_activity_detection` (stop recording after pause in speech), `press_to_toggle` (stop recording when activation key is pressed again), `hold_to_record` (stop recording when activation key is released).
 (Default: `continuous`)
 - `sound_device`: The numeric index of the sound device to use for recording.
 To find device numbers, run `python -m sounddevice`.
 (Default: `null`)
 - `sample_rate`: The sample rate in Hz to use for recording.
 (Default: `16000`)
 - `silence_duration`: The duration in milliseconds to wait for silence before stopping the recording.
 (Default: `900`)
+- `min_duration`: The minimum duration in milliseconds for a recording to be processed.
+Recordings shorter than this will be discarded.
+(Default: `100`)

 #### Post-processing Options
 - `writing_key_press_delay`: The delay in seconds between each key press when writing the transcribed text.
 (Default: `0.005`)
 - `remove_trailing_period`: Set to `true` to remove the trailing period from the transcribed text.
 (Default: `false`)
 - `add_trailing_space`: Set to `true` to add a space to the end of the transcribed text.
 (Default: `true`)
 - `remove_capitalization`: Set to `true` to convert the transcribed text to lowercase.
 (Default: `false`)
+- `input_method`: The method to use for simulating keyboard input.
+(Default: `pynput`)

 #### Miscellaneous Options
 - `print_to_terminal`: Set to `true` to print the script status and transcribed text to the terminal.
 (Default: `true`)